noctune/radix-heap/README.md

   Note that this is independent of the number of elements in the radix heap.
 This means that for workloads where this difference is bounded by a constant, the radix heap has O(1) pop.

-  In practice this difference between the number of

 - It is trivial to implement first-in-last-out order for equal keys in a radix heap.
 When implementing pathfinding, this corresponds to "tie-breaking" which can significantly improve performance.
 This is also possible to implement with a binary heap, but comes for free with a